 We try to respond to all legitimate requests within one month.
-Occasionally it may take us longer that a month if your request is particularly complex, or you have made several requests.
+Occasionally, it may take us longer than a month if your request is particularly complex, or you have made several requests.
 In this case, we will notify you and keep you updated.

 No fee usually required.

 All communication and all actions taken by dLocal regarding your rights described above are provided free of charge. dLocal reserves the right, in the case of clearly unfounded or unreasonable requests, to either take out a reasonable fee covering the administrative costs of providing the information or taking the requested action or refusing to fulfil the requested action.

 10. HOW LONG WE KEEP PERSONAL DATA

 We will only retain your Personal Data for as long as you have consented to it or as long as is necessary for us to provide you with our services or fulfil the purposes we collected it for, including for the purposes of satisfying any legal, accounting, or reporting requirements.

 We will take reasonable steps to destroy or permanently de-identify Personal Data that is no longer needed for any purpose that is permitted by Data Protection Legislations.

 For instance, by law, we have to keep basic information about our customers (including contact, identity, financial and transaction data).
 To determine the appropriate retention period for Personal Data, we consider the amount, nature, and sensitivity of the Personal Data, the potential risk of harm from unauthorised use or disclosure of Your Personal Data, the purposes for which we process your Personal Data and whether we can achieve those purposes through other means, and the applicable legal requirements.

 We have appointed a Global Data protection Officer (Global DPO) who is responsible for overseeing data privacy matters.
 If you have any questions about this Privacy Notice or data privacy related please contact us by the email firstname.lastname@example.org.